 If you have a lot of old records and information taking up area on your computer, you can compress them into a list to save area.
 Mac OS X allows you to pack information straight from the os.
-You can also obtain third-party pressure software that may be more effective.
-Follow this guide to compress your old file on how to zip files for mac.
+You can also obtain third-party compress software that may be more effective.
+Follow this guide to compress your old file on how to zip files on Mac.

 You can open Finder by clicking the Finder symbol on the Docking station.
 It looks like a square blue face.
 Look at the file you want to compress after the Finder is shown.

 Copy all of the files that you want on the new folder you created to compress into this folder.